GispoCoding/eis_toolkit/README.rst

    pip install --target=<path_found_in_step_1> -U <path_to_cloned_eis_toolkit_folder>

-4. Now eis_toolkit is available to QGIS's python.
-You can, for example, Go back to QGIS's python console and run e.g.
+4. Now eis_toolkit is available in QGIS's python.
+You can, for example, go back to QGIS's Python console and run

 .. code-block:: python